thegetty/quire-docs/CONTRIBUTING.md

 **Fork & Clone Your Quire Project from Github**
 1. Go to the [quire-docs repository](https://github.com/thegetty/quire-docs) on GitHub.com.
 2. Click the "Fork" button at the top right.
 This creates a parallel version of the project for you to work in.
+3. You will be prompted to confirm that you are creating a fork in your personal account.
+Click "Create Fork."
-3. Click the green button that says "Code."
+4. You will be brought back to the main repo page.
+At the top right, click the green button that says "Code."
-4. Choose the option to "Open with GitHub Desktop."
+5. Choose the option to "Open with GitHub Desktop."
 This copies (or clones) the forked repository to your computer.
+6. You will be asked to choose a "local path" for where you would like the project to be saved.
+Wherever you choose, remember this location.
+(GitHub will most likely default to your Documents folder.)
+7. Click "Clone".
+It may take a few moments for the cloning to complete.
-5. You may be asked how you plan to use this fork.
-Choose "To contribute to the parent project" and click "Continue."
+8. You may also be asked how you plan to use this fork.
+Select "To contribute to the parent project" and click "Continue."

 **Create a New Branch to Work In**
 1. In GitHub desktop, make sure you are in the correct repository.
-At the top right, under "Current Repository," it should say `quire-docs`.
+At the top left, under "Current Repository," it should say `quire-docs`.
 2. Navigate to where it says “Current Branch” in your GitHub Desktop window.
 3. Click “new branch” to the right of the Filter box.
 4. Name your branch following this branch naming convention: `Type/Issue#/Description`.
-(For example, "Edit/#20/Fix-typo".)<br/>
-**For Type, the options are: **Edit, Add, Translate.** Issue-# is only needed if this pull request addresses an existing issue.** <br/>
+(For example, "Edit/#20/Fix-typo".)
+For Type, the options are: **Edit, Add, Translate.** Issue-# is only needed if this pull request addresses an existing issue.
+Use all lowercase letters and hyphens between words when naming branches.
 5. Make sure it is based on the `main` branch.
 6. Click "Create Branch."

 **Open Project File in Text Editor**
 1. Open the text editor of your choice.
 (We suggest using [Atom](atom.io).)
 2. Select File > Open in your menu bar.
-3. Use the search function to find the `quire-docs` folder on your computer.
-Make note of where it has been saved.
+3. Navigate to where you saved the `quire-docs` folder in step 6 of **Fork & Clone Your Quire Project** and open the project in your text editor.
-4. In your text editor, expand the `content` folder to see the editable markdown files and look for the file you'd like to make your changes in.
+4. Expand the `content` folder to see the editable markdown files and look for the file you'd like to make your changes in.

 **Save Changes in Text Editor**
 1. To save changes, hit File > Save or Command-S (Mac) or Control-S (PC).